Materiality turn: History

-Following Latour (Latour, 2007: 139), the materiality-turn is related to "the way we move knowledge forward in order to access things that are far away or otherwise inaccessible" (materiality) or "the way things move to keep themselves in existence."
+Following Latour (Latour, 2007: 139), the materiality turn is related to "the way we move knowledge forward in order to access things that are far away or otherwise inaccessible" (materiality) or "the way things move to keep themselves in existence."
 We propose to call this 'matter-iality', to emphasise how things matter.

-Instrumentations, mediations, materializations and preformations are at the heart of the materiality- turn, which has strong intersections and commonalities with other turns such as the practice turn, communication turn, visual turn, process turn, performativity turn or spatial turn.
+Instrumentations, mediations, materializations, and preformations are at the heart of the materiality turn, which has strong intersections and commonalities with other turns such as the practice turn, communication turn, visual turn, process turn, performativity turn or spatial turn.

-In short: both a set of theories and (their) ontologies
+Both a set of theories and ontologies

-If some researchers interested in the materiality-turn focus on spaces, artefacts, objects, instruments, technologies and bodies and their relationships with practices, others prefer to explore broader movements and associations.
+If some researchers are interested in the materiality turn their focus on spaces, artefacts, objects, instruments, technologies, and bodies and their relationships with practices, others prefer to explore broader movements and associations.
 The latter are not so preoccupied with the usual dichotomies such as nature vs. culture, nature vs. society, or human vs. non-human entities.

-Most of all, it seems that the materiality-turn and the ontology turn largely converge.
+Most of all, it seems that the materiality turn and the ontology turn largely converge.
 Exploring what deeply matters in the study of organizations and organizing leads (or should lead) to the reflexive identification of ontologies (Goodman, 2001; Coole and Frost, 2010; Introna, 2013; Jones, 2013; Kelly, 2014; de Vaujany and Mitev, 2016).
-Various answers exist about what deeply matters in the study of organizations and organizing and what it means to be human, and how humanity is understood influences each perspective (Introna, 2013; de Vaujany and Mitev, 2016).
+Various answers exist about what deeply matters in the study of organizations and organizing, and what it means to be human, and how humanity is understood influences each perspective (Introna, 2013; de Vaujany and Mitev, 2016).
 For some, relations and associations (involved in movements and assemblages) are the key ontological units.
-For others, it is more at the level of agency and intentionality (more or less embodied) that lay the main ontological unit.
-Lastly, for some other researchers, sociological matter, what is expected to endure across time and space, structures, infrastructures, superstructures, are expected to be the key units of analysis.
+For others, it is more at the level of agency and intentionality (more or less embodied) that the main ontological unit is situated.
+Lastly, for some other researchers, sociological matter, what is expected to endure across time and space, structures, infrastructures, and superstructures, are expected to be the key units of analysis.